Portrayal of East Asians in American film and theater: Pre-2010s film

 Americans have been putting Asian characters into films since 1896; however, it was historically common to hire white actors to portray Asian characters.
-Although some Asian characters are played by Asian actors in early films that surround an Asian story or setting, most of the main characters are played by white actors, even when the role is written as an Asian character.
+Although some Asian characters are played by Asian actors in early films with an Asian story or setting, most of the main characters are played by white actors, even when the role is written as an Asian character.

 Mr. Wu (1913)

 Mr. Wu was originally a stage play, written by Harold Owen and Harry M. Vernon.
 It was first staged in London in 1913, with Matheson Lang in the lead.
 He became so popular in the role that he starred in a 1919 film version.
 Lang continued to play Oriental roles (although not exclusively), and his autobiography was titled Mr. Wu Looks Back (1940).
 The first U.S. production opened in New York on October 14, 1914.
 The actor Frank Morgan was in the original Broadway cast, appearing under his original name Frank Wupperman.

 Lon Chaney Sr. and Renée Adorée were cast in the 1927 film.
 Cheekbones and lips were built up with cotton and collodion, the ends of cigar holders were inserted into his nostrils, and the long fingernails were constructed from stripes of painted film stock.
 Chaney used fishskin to fashion an Oriental cast to his eyes and grey crepe hair was used to create the distinctive Fu-Manchu moustache and goatee.